code-mphi/ECOGEN/docs/sphinx_docs/source/Chap3_1_3mesh.rst

 	<AMR lvlMax="2" criteriaVar="0.2" varRho="true" varP="true" varU="false" varAlpha="false" xiSplit="0.11" xiJoin="0.11"/> <!-- Optionnal node -->

 An efficient Adaptive Mesh refinement (AMR) technology is embedded in ECOGEN :cite:`schmidmayer2019adaptive`.
-To use it, the *meshV5.xml* file must contain the optional node :xml:`<AMR>` of the :xml:`<cartesianMesh>` markup and define the following attributes:
+To use it, the *mesh.xml* file must contain the optional node :xml:`<AMR>` of the :xml:`<cartesianMesh>` markup and define the following attributes:

 - :xml:`lvlMax`: Integer to define the maximal number of refinements (levels).
 - :xml:`criteriaVar`: Real number controlling the detection of gradients for the locations of refinement.